zk-phi/preact-web-components/Readme.md

 ## Goals and non-goals
 ### Goals

-- To make it easier to make custom elements, that behaves just like normal DOM elements
+- Making it easier to make custom elements, that behaves just like normal DOM elements

 ### Non-goals